 What are the Warning Signs of Cervical Cancer?

 One of the disadvantages of cancer is that it is often a silent disease in its early stages; this is one of the reasons why there continue to be many deaths from this disease.
-However, being warned in time by the symptoms that may seem common is key to timely detection and treatment.
+However, being warned in time by the symptoms is key to timely detection and treatment.

 One of the most common signs of cervical cancer during the early stages is pain and swelling in the legs.
 This happens because the cervix swells and prevents normal blood flow, ultimately causing this painful sensation.

 This is one of the most common signs of cervical cancer.
 Some women have irregular periods and should consult a physician to determine the possible cause of the irregularity.